DanielRomeo/Macbasechat/README.md

 This is a real-time chat application built using React (Create React App on the frontend) and NodeJS/Express/Socket.io Backend.

-Users are able to join groups and message other users in real-time.

 ### Tech Stack: